 Have your customers generate content in any form and then post it on your website.
 As already mentioned, visual content attracts the most traffic, so you could have them make videos or send in pictures where they are using the product.

-The great thing with user-generated content is that it increases your credibility.
+The great thing about user-generated content is that it increases your credibility.
 Just like reviews, when visitors see the content generated by other consumers, they will be more likely to trust you.

 #8 – Monitoring E-commerce Visitors